A Woman's Guide to Beating Heart Disease

 Eat your fruits and veggies

-Oatmeal, whole-grain bread and other whole-grain foods are excellent sources of soluble fiber, which helps reduce LDL cholesterol.
-The USDA's Dietary Guidelines for Americans recommend that adults have 6 to 9 ounces of grains per day.
+Soluble fiber helps reduce LDL cholesterol.
+Oatmeal, whole-grain bread, and other whole-grain foods are excellent sources of this nutrient.
+Adults should have 6 to 9 ounces of grains per day.
 Half of this amount should be whole grains.

-Women should limit alcohol to no more than one drink per day, the equivalent of 12 ounces of beer, 4 to 5 ounces of wine, or 1-1/2 ounces of 80-proof spirits.
+Women should limit alcohol to no more than 1 drink per day.
+That’s equivalent to 12 ounces of beer, 4 to 5 ounces of wine, or 1-1/2 ounces of 80-proof spirits.

 - Akin, Louise, RN